ioBroker/ioBroker.admin/README.md

 So all links of instances that use web server, like `eventlist`, `vis`, `material` and so on will use `https://iobroker.mydomain.com/ioBrokerWeb/` path

-## OAuth2.0 Authentication flow
-There is a possibility to use OAuth2.0 authentication for other services.
-Admin has an endpoint `oauth2_callbacks`.

-The calls like `http(s)://ip:port/oauth2_callbacks/adapterName.X/?state=ABC&code=123&param=true&param2` will be processed and the special message `oauth2Callback` will be sent to `adapterName.X` instance with query parameters `{"state": "ABC", "code": 123, "param": true, "param2": true}`.

-As mandatory response the admin expects the object like: `{"result": "Show this text to user by success", "error": "ERROR: Result will be ignored"}`.
-The result or error will be shown to the user.
-Please send already translated messages.

 ## Used icons
 This project uses icons from [Flaticon](https://www.flaticon.com/).